 Google Search Console is a fantastic free tool that gives you valuable insights into your site's performance and a heap of data that can easily be utilized to increase your site's organic visibility and traffic.

 Google Analytics is a free marketing analytics tool that also allows you to review data and insights on how many people visit your site, who they are, their demographic, and how they interact with your site.

 Having access to this data provides you with an insight into your traffic performance, and enables you to make smart decisions on how best to improve this.

 Do your keyword research ~

-Keyword research is an essential part of your SEO strategy and should be the first step in your SEO copywriting process.
+Keyword research is an essential part of your SEO strategy and should be the first step in your SEO planning process.
 Before writing the copy for your site, ensure you have done your keyword research first.

 Check your page titles and meta descriptions (are your keywords included?) ~